MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ### Department vs. organizational provisioning

-Dynamic USB-C disablement allows for a many-to-many relationship between the host and dock.
+Dynamic USB-C Disablement allows for a many-to-many relationship between the host and dock.
 This lets customers have hosts and docks configured to work with all hosts/docks or make it department-specific to help with asset management.

 ### Table 2.
 Example relationships: Host device with Surface Thunderbolt 4 Dock